khan4019/tree-grid-directive/README.md

     ];

 **expanding_property:** this is the property of the objects in `tree_data` where you want to put the ability to expand and collapse.
+This accepts an array of the same format as col_defs, allowing for sorting & filtering on the expanding field.

 **my_tree:** you can use `tree-control` to use expand all and collapse all.
 Check it out in the link provided for demo.